Royals vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have not played a game with a spread over their last 10 outings.
+- The Royals' previous 10 matchups have not had a spread posted by sportsbooks.

 Discover More About This Game